 Example: curved arrows

-To conclude this article we will look into the distance function of a curved arrow head.
-A curved arrow head can be constructed using the inverse of the union of three circles.
-This is visualized in fig. 7, and the accompanying shader code can be seen in lst.
+To conclude this article, we will examine the distance function of a curved arrowhead.
+A curved arrowhead can be constructed using the inverse of the union of three circles.
+This is visualized in Fig. 7, and the accompanying shader code can be seen in lst.
 3.

 Listing 3: GLSL function to the distance of an arrow